MICONIC

 His solutions (no smartphones before high school, no social media before 16, phone-free schools, and more unsupervised play/childhood independence) may be too late for this generation, but maybe we can do better going forward.
 Our children's librarian, Dr. Jennifer Moore, and I are considering doing a book study for The Anxious Generation at the Tecumseh District Library in the future.

-Unbroken: An Olympian's journey from airman to to castaway to captive
+Unbroken: An Olympian's journey from airman to castaway to captive

 Adapted for young adults